crist074/docker-automation/README.md

 CI/CD Demonstration with GitHub and Docker deployment to Heroku.

-Test execution performed by dotnet.
+Test execution performed by dotnet, Selenium, and NUnit.

 # How to Run tests
 1. Clone repository to local